The First 100 Years

 In 1957, the YRC was the first British Club to send out its own Himalayan expedition.
 The area chosen was the Jugal Himal in Nepal.
 Few of the peaks in this area had been climbed, and the area had never been fully surveyed.
 The highest peak at 7083m is the Great White Peak (now known as Loengpo Gang) on the Tibetan/Nepalese border.
 The expedition was asked to carry out a survey, which was very largely completed, and the mountaineering goal was to climb the Great White Peak.
 Sadly, the attempt ended in tragedy: the expedition leader, Crosby Fox, and two Sherpas were killed in an avalanche.
 You can read more in the Expedition Report.

-The tenancy of a second club hut, Lowstern, was agreed in 1958 with the Farrer Estate in Clapham to serve as a pot-holing base in Yorkshire.
+In Clapham, the tenancy of a second club hut, Lowstern, was agreed in 1958 with the Ingleborough Estate to serve as a pot-holing base in Yorkshire.
 The original building, which had been the estate golf house, was demolished and rebuilt by the club in 1989.

 A further development in 1986, and in each year from 1988 to 1992, has been a club meet in the Alps.
 These meets have been very well supported and highly successful.